-This article was last updated Oct 24, 2016, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Aug 28, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

-Australia is one of the toughest places to get with miles especially if you want to fly in First or Business Class, and with tickets often approaching $2,000 even for Economy Class, finding a way to make your miles work can save you a lot.
+Australia is one of the toughest places to get to with miles, especially if you want to fly in first or business class.
+With tickets often approaching $2,000 even for economy class, finding a way to make your miles work can save you a lot.

-The good news is all the major U.S. airlines fly there, and if that doesn’t work, partner airlines from all three alliances will help you get there.
+The good news is, major U.S. airlines American, Delta and United all fly there, and if that doesn’t work, partner airlines from all three alliances — StarAlliance, OneWorld and SkyTeam — will help you get there.

 The U.S. is served by these nonstop flights to Australia, most out of Los Angeles:

-- American, Delta, United, Qantas, and Virgin Australia fly from LA to Sydney.
+- American, Delta, United, Qantas and Virgin Australia fly from Los Angeles to Sydney

-United probably has the most consistent availability, and unlike the other two, it’s the only program that allows a free extra flight while you’re there.
+United probably has the most consistent availability, and unlike the other two, it’s the only awards program with an excursionist perk that allows a free extra one-way flight while you’re in the region.

 - Economy: 40,000 miles one way

-United flies to Sydney and Melbourne from Los Angeles.
-In terms of availability, it’s pretty good in Economy Class, but the Sydney route tends to be slightly better.
+United flies to Sydney nonstop from Houston, Los Angeles and San Francisco.
+It also flies nonstop from Melbourne to Los Angeles.
+In terms of availability, it’s pretty good in economy class.

 - Economy: 40,000 miles one way

-American only flies to Sydney and only from Los Angeles, but its AAdvantage partner Qantas is a powerhouse that has more U.S.-Australia routes than any other airline.
-Qantas flies from LA to Sydney, Melbourne, and Brisbane, and from San Francisco and Dallas to Sydney.
+American only flies direct to Sydney and only from Los Angeles, but its AAdvantage partner Qantas is a powerhouse that has more U.S. to Australia routes than any other airline.
+Qantas flies from Los Angeles to Sydney, Melbourne and Brisbane, and from San Francisco and Dallas to Sydney.
+Flights from Chicago and San Francisco to Brisbane are set to launch in 2020.

 Delta and its partner Virgin Australia fly nonstop between Los Angeles and Sydney.
-Virgin Australia also flies between LA and Brisbane.
+Virgin Australia also flies to Brisbane and Melbourne direct.

 We’ll cover the following options: